 Creditors regularly report this information to credit bureaus.
 If you have defaulted on a loan, that information may remain on your credit report for up to seven years.
 A bankruptcy may remain on your report for 10 years.
 You should check your credit report at least once a year, or before making any major purchases which require financing.
 Once you receive your credit report, check to see that all information is accurate and that no one is using your name and credit for fraudulent purposes.
 If you find any information that is inaccurate or obsolete, you have the right to have that information corrected or removed.

 You may obtain a copy of your credit report for free.
 Everyone is allowed one free credit report per year from each of the three major credit bureaus.
-To learn how to obtain your free annual credit report under federal law, please visit AnnualCreditReport.com.
+Additionally as a result of COVID-19 and the increase in scams, free weekly online reports are available weekly through April 2022.
+To learn how to obtain your free credit report under federal law, visit AnnualCreditReport.com.

 Here is the contact information for the three major credit reporting bureaus:

 - TransUnion LLC: (800) 916-8800; TransUnion.com; P.O.
 Box 2000, Chester, PA 19016